 - (a) The Employer will include the normally scheduled daily and weekly hours of work in each job posting, and for Seasonal Employees, the approximate start and end of the active/inactive work period(s).
 The Employee's Supervisor will confirm at the time of appointment, which of Articles 15.02(a), (b), (c), or (d), apply, and the normal schedule including normal start and end times.
-An Employee may confirm their hours with their Supervisor at any time. - (b) (i) The Union and the Employee shall be provided with a minimum of 3 months' written notice (two weeks for Short-Term Employees) if the Employee's current hours of work are to be changed by the Employer on an ongoing basis, in any or all of the following circumstances:

-- the number of hours worked in a day or week are to be changed by up to, but less than, 10% of the total hours in all positions the Employee holds in the Bargaining Unit (for changes in hours of 10% or greater, Article 17 shall apply); - 2. the number of hours worked in a day or week will not change but when those hours are worked in a day or week will change; - 3. hours of work are to be changed as a result of the introduction of a new Shift: - 4. hours of work are to be changed from a Seasonal schedule to a Non-Seasonal schedule, or from a Non-Seasonal schedule to a Seasonal schedule where the change in hours is up to 10% of the total hours in all positions the Employee holds in the Bargaining Unit. - (ii) The Supervisor, Employee and Union Representative may agree in writing to effect the change in hours of work sooner than the effective date specified in the written notice. - (iii) Where a new Shift is introduced as in Article 15.03(b)(i)(3), the choice of which Shift is worked shall be offered on the basis of seniority among qualified Employees.
-If an opportunity to work the new Shift is declined, the least senior qualified Employee shall be appointed.
+It is acknowledged that some positions have hours of work that are variable throughout a week, which will be reflected in the appointment letter.
+An Employee may confirm their hours with their Supervisor at any time. - (b) (i) The Union and the Employee shall be provided with a minimum of 3 months' written notice (two weeks for Short-Term Employees) if the Employee's current hours of work are to be changed by the Employer on an ongoing basis, in any or all of the following circumstances: - 1. the number of hours worked in a day or week are to be changed by upto, but less than, 10% of the total hours in all positions the Employee holds in the Bargaining Unit (for changes in hours of 10% or greater, Article 17 shall apply); - 2. the number of hours worked in a day or week will not change but when those hours are worked in a day or week will change; - 3. hours of work are to be changed as a result of the introduction of a new Shift; - 4. hours of work are to be changed from a Seasonal schedule to a Non-Seasonal schedule, or from a Non-Seasonal schedule to a Seasonal schedule where the change in hours is up to 10% of the total hours in all positions the Employee holds in the Bargaining Unit. - (ii) The Supervisor, Employee and Union Representative may agree in writing to effect the change in hours of work sooner than the effective date specified in the written notice. - (iii) Where a new Shift is introduced as in Article 15.03(b)(i)(3), the choice of which Shift is worked shall be offered on the basis of seniority among qualified Employees.
+If an opportunity to work the new Shift is declined, the least senior qualified Employee shall be appointed. - (iv) If an Employee has been provided notice of a change to their regular schedule or Shift on a temporary basis in accordance with Article 15.03(c)(i), the Employer will address any subsequent ongoing changes in accordance with 15.03(b)(i).
+An Employee will be returned to their regular schedule or Shift to serve the notice period associated with any ongoing changes.
+This requirement may be waived with agreement between the Employer, the Employee and the Union.